stephanieluke/Maturity-Model-for-Reparative-Description/readme.md

-The Reparative Description Organizational Maturity Model (RDOMM) is the creation of Stephanie M. Luke and Sharon Mizota.
+The Maturity Model for Reparative Description (RDMM) is the creation of Stephanie M. Luke and Sharon Mizota.
 FINISH